Banjarmasin War: Battle of Fort Gunung Lawak (1859)

 On September 27 1859 a battle also took place at the Gunung Lawak fort which was defended by Kiai Demang Lehman and his friends.
 In this battle, Kiai Demang Leman's troop strength turned out to be smaller than the enemy's strength, so he was forced to resign.
 Because the people repeatedly carried out guerrilla attacks, after some time the Dutch occupied the fort, then damaged and abandoned it.
 While leaving the fort, the Dutch troops came under attack from Kiai Demang Lehman's troops who were still actively carrying out guerrilla warfare in the surrounding area.

 Storming of Fort Munggu Dayor (1859)

 At the end of 1859 the people's troops led by Demang Lehman, Pangeran Antasari, Tumenggung Antaluddin gathered at Munggu Dayor fort.
 Demang Lehman was involved in heavy fighting around Munggu Dayor.
 The Dutch considered Demang Lehman as the most feared and most dangerous enemy and mobilized the power of the people as the right hand of Prince Hidayatullah.
 Demang Lehman invaded Martapura and murdered Dutch military leaders in the city of Martapura.

+Battle of Tundakan

+On the 1861 the Dutch forces led by cpt .Van Langen and cpt.
+Van Heyden advanced through fort Tundakan.
+The Dutch attacked the fort with companion of 300 men,but the Banjar forces led by Djalil launched counterattack through Van Langen companion and forced the Dutch forces to retreated at Amutai.